 With that in mind, consider these three simple tips to secure your home without your pets constantly sending false alarms so you can find a pet-friendly alarm system that works for you.

 The first rule is simple: if your pets (or family) have a predictable routine, take advantage of the pet-immune motion detectors and built-in scheduling features included in many of today’s smart home products.

 For example, if your dog goes out for a walk in the morning, schedule your motion sensors by the doggy door to turn off notifications around that same time.Of course, you don’t want to disable every security feature you’ve set up, but if you notice a growing number of false alarms from a certain area or during the same time every day, setting up a schedule can help you out.

 The second rule to follow is more about how you plan out your security system.
 As you’re evaluating smart security products, consider using pet-friendly motion sensors that your pets can’t accidentally trigger.

 For example, although many families use motion sensors throughout their home to detect intruders, door and window sensors can be just as effective.
 Pets are prone to moving around at night or while you’re away, and a motion sensor might contribute to a greater number of false alarms.
 But, they don’t typically enter and exit a space by opening a door, making door and window sensors a great alternative.

 Xfinity Home now includes a “pet filter” feature on its Xfinity Camera, so you can quickly filter motion-triggered events and easily find clips with your pets in them.
-Not only does it allow you to check in on your pets while you’re away, but it can also help you calibrate your system based on your pet’s schedule and day-to-day activities.

 With the right products and a few small adjustments, it’s easy to make your pet-friendly home both safe and secure.
 Don’t let the daily schedule of your furry friends keep you from investing in a quality home security system.